VishalB210/Carisurg_Week_0_Portfolio/README.md

 # Carisurg_Week_0_Portfolio

-## CariSurg Week 0 Portfolio – Data Cleaning Assignments
+## CariSurg Week 0 Portfolio – Data Cleaning and Data Visualization Assignments

 This repository contains my Week 0 submissions for the CariSurg MedTech Pathways Program.

-The assignments focused on developing fundamental data cleaning skills using Python and Pandas.
-The goal was to identify inconsistencies, handle missing values, validate data quality, and prepare datasets for future analysis and machine learning applications.
+The assignments focused on developing fundamental data cleaning and data visualization skills using Python, Pandas, NumPy, and Matplotlib.
+The goal was to identify inconsistencies, handle missing values, validate data quality, prepare datasets for analysis, and create meaningful visualizations that provide clinical insights from healthcare data.